 I’m bit obsessed with finding filming locations and whenever I’m watching a show/movie that is shot somewhere beautiful, I want to know where it was filmed.
 (That’s how I ended up in the Wadi Rum desert to retrace the steps of the Martian!)
 As a long-time Game of Thrones fan, I wondered where was Game of Thrones filmed?
 Malta was my third country to visit on the look out for game of thrones set locations after finding Jon Snow’s love cave in Iceland and the Alhambra in Spain.

-Note: This post uses affiliate links for Amazon (not the tour).
+Note: This post uses affiliate links (not for the tour).
 Please read my disclosure for more information.

 Malta was used the Game of Thrones season 1 filming locations.
 Filming was done as part of the pilot for Game of Thrones, so the producers were seeking a country with a diverse landscape and old cities that didn’t require that much work to dress up for the show.
 As a result, the Malta filming locations are so close to how they appear in the show.
 It makes visiting Malta a dream for Game of Thrones fans!